astronomer/airflow-guides/guides/scripts-bash-operator.md

 > **Note**: If you expect a non-zero exit from a sub-command you can add the prefix `set -e;` to your bash command to make sure that the exit is captured as a task failure.

-Both the `bash_command` and the `env` parameters will render [Jinja templates](https://www.astronomer.io/guides/templating/).
+Both the `bash_command` and the `env` parameter will render [Jinja templates](https://www.astronomer.io/guides/templating/).
 Please note that the input given through Jinja templates to `bash_command` are neither escaped nor sanitized.
-If you are concerned about potentially harmful user input you can use the setup shown in the [`BashOperator` documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).
+If you are concerned about potentially harmful user input you can use the setup shown in the [BashOperator documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).

 ## When to use the BashOperator

-The `BashOperator` is very flexible and widely used in Airflow DAGs.
+The BashOperator is very flexible and widely used in Airflow DAGs.
 Some common use cases include:

 - Running a single or multiple bash commands in your Airflow environment.
 - Running a previously prepared bash script.